glomadrian/loading-balls/README.md

 ``` xml
 lib:ball_colors="@array/colors"
 ```
-Array of colors for the balls, is there are more balls than colors then repeat color balls
+Array of colors for the balls, if there are more balls than colors then repeat color balls

 ``` xml